faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Doctrine and Covenants and Church History: Gospel Doctrine Teacher’s Manual, [Lesson 24: “Be Not Deceived, but Continue in Steadfastness”](https://www.lds.org/manual/doctrine-and-covenants-and-church-history-gospel-doctrine/lesson-24?lang=eng)

+### began to stray because of trifling affairs

+> What is that which turns people away from this Church?
+Very trifling affairs are generally the commencement of their divergence from the right path.
+If we follow a compass, the needle of which does not point correctly, a very slight deviation in the beginning will lead us, when we have traveled some distance, far to one side of the true point for which we are aiming.

+Teachings of Presidents of the Church, Brigham Young Chapter 12: [Preventing Personal Apostasy](https://www.lds.org/manual/teachings-brigham-young/chapter-12?lang=eng)

 ### may have questioned whether the Lord really dictated it

 > When a man begins to find fault, inquiring in regard to this, that, and the other, saying, "Does this or that look as though the Lord dictated it?” you may know that that person has more or less of the spirit of apostasy.